hprovenza/virtual-envs-conda-orientation/virtual-environments-tutorial.md

 ## Documentation
 ![image.png](drake_requirements.jpeg)
+* You can add environment variables to your virtual environment with
+    ```
+    conda env config vars set my_var=value
+    ```
 * When your code is ready, run:
     ```
     conda env export > environment.yml
     ```
+* You can include the --from-history option to only specify the packages you installed manually.
 * Include the `environment.yml` file in your git repository for future users of your code.
 Here's a sample environment.yaml:
 ```
 name: env-name